 In Brazil, the Company completed its 48,714 metre infill drilling program to support the FS for the Serra Alta Deposit during 2022.
-Geotechnical and some exploratory drilling continued in Q1 2023 with 208 metres of geotechnical and 1,973 metres of exploratory drilling completed.
-To date all assay results from the FS drilling campaign have been received and SRK Consulting is now incorporating the information to support the update of the Resource model.
+Geotechnical and some exploratory drilling continued in Q1 2023 with 208 metres of geotechnical and 3,836 metres of exploratory drilling completed to date.
+To date all assay results from the FS drilling campaign have been received and SRK Consulting was incorporated the results to support the update of the Resource model.
+A total of 95 geotechnical compression tests were completed and are available to be assessed by the geotechnical team involved in Serra Alta DFS study.